tedleyem/meralus.com/_drafts/2024-05-11-building-blocks-and-career-reflection.md

 ---
 layout: post
-title:  "What defines my name"
+title:  "Career Reflection"
-date:   2024-05-09
+date:   2024-05-11
-excerpt: "Life is but a mirror looking back at us, uncovering the layers we've neglected to see"
+excerpt: "always a student, never a master, you have to keep moving forward"
 img: "blog-headers/monkey-reflection.jpg"
 project: true
 ---